wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 Take note of the operating hours at each checkpoint in Malaysia (BSI operates from 7am to 7pm; KSAB operates from 8am to 12am for light vehicles).
 The Singapore checkpoints operate 24 hours a day.

-## What if my spouse/children are going over with me to Malaysia?
+## What if my spouse/children are going over with me to Malaysia? {#enter-my-family-non-citizen}

 If you are entering Malaysia with non-citizen(s) including those holding Malaysia PR, then you will need to apply for [MyTravelPass] for them to enter the country at least 5 working days* before your journey.
 Please submit your application only once and wait for a response on your application.